opendataval/opendataval/README.md

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>

 ## :medal_sports: opendataval Leaderboards
 For datasets that start with the prefix challenge, we provide [leaderboards](https://opendataval.github.io/leaderboards).
 Compute the data values with an `ExperimentMediator` and use the `save_dataval` function to save a csv.
-Upload it to [here](https://opendataval.github.io/upload)!
+Upload it to [here](https://opendataval.github.io/leaderboards)!
+Uploading will allow us to systematically compare your `DataEvaluator` against others in the field.

 The [available challenges](https://github.com/opendataval/opendataval/tree/main/opendataval/dataloader/datasets/challenge.py) are currently:
 1. `challenge-iris`